-The City of Los Angeles (City) Department of Public Works, Bureau of Engineering (BOE) is proposing to restore access along the portion of the Paseo Del Mar right-of-way (ROW) that was damaged by the 2011 White Point Landslide event.
-As the Lead Agency under the California Environmental Quality Act (CEQA), the City has prepared a Draft Environmental Impact Report (EIR) that evaluates the potential environmental effects of the proposed project.
-The City is requesting input from responsible agencies, trustee agencies, stakeholders, and other interested parties regarding the content of the environmental analysis and information included in the Draft EIR.
+The City of Los Angeles (City) Department of Public Works, Bureau of Engineering (BOE) is proposing to restore access along the portion of the Paseo Del Mar right-of-way (ROW) that was damaged by the November 2011 White Point Landslide event.

-PROJECT BACKGROUND: The 400-foot section of the Paseo Del Mar roadway that collapsed during the landslide event in November 2011 is approximately 120 feet above sea level along a steep bluff overlooking the Pacific Ocean.
+The 400-foot section of the Paseo Del Mar roadway that collapsed is approximately 120 feet above sea level along a steep bluff overlooking the Pacific Ocean.
 A large block of the bluff containing the roadway moved approximately 60 feet toward the ocean and left a large depression, or “graben”, approximately 500 feet long by 60 feet wide by 40 feet deep where the roadway used to exist.
 The City of Los Angeles initiated studies, cleanup, and stabilization of the eastern adjacent slope and introduced a street turn-around at the eastern end to close the road until a permanent solution was determined.
 The western end has been fenced off.

 No Project Alternative: Under the No Project Alternative, the portion of the roadway damaged by the 2011 landslide event would not be restored and this segment of Paseo Del Mar would remain inaccessible to the public.
 The emergency measures that were implemented following the landslide event would remain in place.
 The additional stabilization measures in the existing landslide area described for the build alternatives would not occur under this alternative.